 Freescale and Alcatel-Lucent had already partnered in 2005 to deliver what they claim was the first available GPON interface using a combination of Freescale and Alcatel-Lucent intellectual property.
-Through the use of a reference design and support services, vendors now will be able to ensure interoperability of GPON optical network terminals (ONTs).
+Through the use of a reference design and support services, vendors now will be able to ensure interoperability of GPON optical network terminals (search for ONTs).

 "Freescale's ongoing collaboration with Alcatel-Lucent gives customers access to exceptional software and systems expertise while helping to drive industry-wide adoption of advanced fiber-to-the-home technology," adds Lynelle McKay, senior vice president and general manager of Freescale's Networking and Computing Systems Group.
 "This important technology milestone, a result of combining Freescale's GPON SoC capabilities with Alcatel-Lucent's broadband system leadership, ultimately benefits subscribers who can look forward to a greater choice of broadband services in the future," says McKay.